-BuyaTimeshare.com is an internet advertising and marketing company for timeshare owners who seek to sell or rent their timeshare.
+BuyaTimeshare.com is an internet advertising company for timeshare owners who seek to sell or rent their timeshare.
 The company has been in business since 2000 and has been ranked twice in Inc. Magazine’s prestigious Inc. 5000 List as one of the fastest-growing, privately held companies in the country.
 BuyaTimeshare.com was also listed as one of BusinessNH Magazine’s Top 10 Companies to Watch.
-The company is a Trustee Member of the American Resort Development Association (ARDA), on the Board of Directors of the Canadian Resort Development Association (CRDA), a member in good standing with the Mexico Resort Development Association AMDETUR, U.K.-based TATOC the Timeshare Association, and is a preferred resale provider for the National Timeshare Owners Association (NTOA).
+The company is a Trustee Member of the American Resort Development Association (ARDA), on the Board of Directors of the Canadian Vacation Ownership Association (CVOA), a member in good standing with the Mexico Resort Development Association AMDETUR, and is a preferred resale provider of the Association of Vacation Owners, AVO (formerly the National Timeshare Owners Association).
 For more information, please call us or visit our website today!

 Several years ago I signed up with BuyaTimeShare.com to sell my time share.
 I spent over $600 to post it.
 During the years, I reduced the price several times till I'm currently at $1.
 Yes just $1.
 I finally received an offer in April of 2017.
 I accepted the offer.
 I got a call from BuyaTimeShare saying they will handle everything.
 I have never heard from them again.
 Many times I called only to get disconnected.
 The one time I did reach someone, they put me into voice mail.
 Leaving my number and name, I still have not heard from anyone.
 I found the person that made the offer on the BuyaTimeShare.com website.
 I also left a message with them.
 It's now almost September of 2017 and have not got one phone call from either.
 STAY AWAY from this business.
 Just a waste of money!